fts-bulgaria/D365BC_BGLocalization/en/index.md

 <img src="./media/image63.png" width="476" height="232" />

+## Postpone tax credit within the permitted 12-month period

+### Setup

+In BG, VAT and VIES Setup, the Postponed VAT Account is replenished, as well as a template and batch for a general journal:

+![A screenshot of a computer Description automatically generated](.\media/image201.png){width="5.283085083114611in" height="3.5396555118110236in"}

+### Postponed VAT before posting invoice

+Enter the invoice and place a check mark in the Postponed VAT field in the Invoice Details tab:

+![A screenshot of a computer Description automatically generated](.\media/image202.png){width="6.531944444444444in" height="3.807638888888889in"}

+If the Postponed VAT field is marked, a check mark is automatically placed in the Do Not Include in VAT field.

+If the check mark in the Postponed VAT field is removed, the check mark in the Do Not Include in VAT field is also automatically removed.

+When the invoice is posted, the tax credit will be reflected in the G/L account in the Postponed VAT Account field in BG, VAT and VIES Setup.
+In the VAT Entries filtered by the document number, there is a check mark in the Postponed VAT field and Do Not Include in VAT Ledgers.

+### Postponed VAT on a posted invoice

+A purchase VAT ledger opens and the invoices that must enter the Journal for the selected month are generated.
+After generation, the Postponed VAT function can be started:

+![A screenshot of a computer Description automatically generated](.\media/image203.png){width="6.531944444444444in" height="4.572916666666667in"}

+After this action on a screen, the VAT journal lines are displayed and by placing a check mark for the invoices to be included in the VAT ledger of purchases in the next period:

+![A screenshot of a computer Description automatically generated](.\media/image204.png){width="6.531944444444444in" height="2.0881944444444445in"}

+When postponed VAT invoices are marked, the Approve Postpone VAT function is selected.
+In this action, the following occurs:

+-   For the selected invoices, an general ledger entry is made automatically, through which the amount of VAT on an invoice is transferred with an operation

+    -   Debit account VAT purchases / Credit account Postponed VAT (minus sign)

+-   Selected invoices are removed from the purchase journal

+-   Place a check mark automatically in the postponed VAT and Do Not Include in VAT Ledger field on VAT Entries and the posted purchase invoice.

+### Use of postponed tax credit

+To include a purchase invoice whose VAT has been postponed with the function described above, you must start the Change VAT Period page by selecting Change VAT Period from the Search button:

+![A screenshot of a computer Description automatically generated](.\media/image205.png){width="4.299818460192476in" height="2.1255971128608926in"}

+A list of documents marked with Postponed VAT that are not yet included in the VAT Ledgers is displayed on the screen.

+![A screenshot of a computer Description automatically generated](.\media/image206.png){width="6.531944444444444in" height="1.8243055555555556in"}

+By placing a check mark in the Change VAT Period field (first column), select the documents to include in a selected VAT period.
+The selection is confirmed by the Change VAT Period function in the ribbon above.
+The following window appears on the screen:

+![A screenshot of a computer Description automatically generated](.\media/image207.png){width="6.531944444444444in" height="3.966666666666667in"}

+The first day of the month in which the marked invoice is to be included should be indicated here.

+The system includes the invoice in the relevant month and creates entries for the transfer of the VAT amount from the Postponed VAT account to the VAT account for the purchases.
+These automatically generated records can be found in the journal and folder selected in the setting from item 2.8.1.
+After reviewing the suggested entries, you can post them by selecting the Post button from the relevant journal.

+When creating/refreshing the VAT ledger, the selected invoice will be displayed in the relevant ledger

 # Intrastat

 Intrastat is the system for collecting information on Intra-Community dispatches and / or arrivals of goods made between the Republic of Bulgaria and the EU Member States.
 Companies obliged to submit Intrastat declarations, namely, Intrastat operators, are those companies registered under the Value Added Tax Act, who carry out Intra-European Union trade with goods in annual volumes of  a value above the declaration thresholds.
 Intrastat operators are obliged to submit a monthly Intrastat declaration.